KrailOrg/krail/docs/userguide/userguide-form.rst

 Where a converter is needed - for example, to display an integer in a TextField, a ``StringToIntegerConverter`` is needed - this converter type is provided by ``FormSupport.converterFor()``

 Ultimately this uses an implementation of ``ConverterFactory`` to instantiate the converter itself.
-The default implementation ``DefaultConverterFactory``, iterates through all defined ``ConverterSets``s until it finds one to match the desired model and presentation class, or throws an exception if none found.
+The default implementation ``DefaultConverterFactory``, iterates through all ``ConverterSets`` classes defined via Guice until it finds one to match the desired model and presentation class, or throws an exception if none found.

 By default there is just one ``ConverterSet``, the ``BaseConverterSet``.